Brown Color Meaning: Symbolizes Stability and Reliability

 Connection to the Environment

-The color brown instills an appreciation for the natural world.
+The color brown instills an appreciation for the natural world and works with many styles, including naturalist interior design.
 In architecture and design, wood, stone, and other organic materials reinforce our connection to the environment.
-Such design elements evoke a sense of responsibility towards the environment’s conservation.

 Perception of Dependability